computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 - Train your own word vectors, either on the provided corpus or something you find online.
 Try experimenting with the dimensionality.
 - [Retrofitting](https://www.cs.cmu.edu/~hovy/papers/15HLT-retrofitting-word-vectors.pdf) is a simple way to add additional semantic knowledge to pre-trained vectors.
 The retrofitting code is available [here](https://github.com/mfaruqui/retrofitting).
 Experiment with different lexicons, or even try [counter-fitting](http://www.aclweb.org/anthology/N16-1018).

 As in question 1, turn in the predicted clusters that your dense vector representation generates.
 Also provide a brief description of your method in `writeup.pdf` that includes the vectors you used, and any experimental results you have from running your model on the training set.

+In addition, do an analysis of different errors made by each system -- i.e. look at instances that the word-context matrix representation gets wrong and dense gets right, and vice versa, and see if there are any interesting patterns.
+There is no right answer for this.

 The output file should be called: `test_clusters_dense.txt`